caglaralkan/MDEF/docs/term4-5-6/03-Master Project.md

 ![](../images/phygitaltherapyt1.jpg)

+**Figure 14.** Phygital Therapy Grid, 2022-2023.

 The PTG system has already been integrated into two artisanal practices: screen printing and hydraulic tile making.
 For screen printing, the desired pattern can be captured and transformed into a format suitable for a vinyl cutter using the software (.stl).
-The created design is then sent to a 3D printer inappropriate format(.stl) through Cura software for tile making.
+The created design is then sent to a 3D printer in an appropriate format(.stl) through Cura software for tile making.
 Accordingly, the vinyl cutter cuts the desired pattern for screen printing, and the 3D printer builds the necessary frame for the tile design.

 ![](../images/phygitaltherapyt2.jpg)

+**Figure 15.** Rediscovering Screen Printing with PTG, 2022-2023.

 Moreover, the PTG system was also used as a game concept that supports understanding the connections between the digital and physical worlds.
 Mostly, cubes with various heights placed on the PTG grid were used for the game concept, and the software replicates the design simultaneously in Rhinoceros.
 The created design can be sent to a 3D printer and built out of filament as it is designed.
 This concept provides a better understanding of digital fabrication tools through rapid hands-on exercises, especially for youngsters.

 ![](../images/phygitaltherapyt3.jpg)

+**Figure 16.** Redesigning Hydraulic Tile Production Process with PTG, 2022-2023.

 The Phygital Therapy Grid system was developed with the support of Fab Lab BCN and tested within the community of Caixa D’Eines y Feines.
 Several workshops were organized, and substantial feedback was taken into consideration to advance the project.
 Interactions between makers, developers, and practitioners were highly beneficial and motivated both participants and project creators.
 In summary, the PTG project has great potential for further development and integration into many more traditional practices.
 It serves as an inspiring example of redesigning artisanal practices within makerspace.